The Attentive Field

 feel a creative threshold approaching but don’t want to rush it

-sense that something is changing in their work or orientation
+sense that something is changing in your work or orientation

 are tired of forcing clarity or manufacturing desire